dzlab/dzlab.github.io/_posts/2023-07-30-genai-lifecycle.md

 Generative AI is a powerful technology that has the potential to revolutionize many industries.
 However, generative AI projects are complex, time-consuming and involves many phases.
 We can increase the chances of success for such projects by following a well defined framework that maps out the tasks required to take a project from conception to launch.

-In this article, we will describe a generative AI project lifecycle to help plan out the phases of a generative AI project, and provide a cheat sheet to help estimate the time and effort required to carry out each phase of work.
+In this article, we will describe a generative AI project lifecycle to help plan out the different phases of a generative AI project, and provide a cheat sheet to help estimate the time and effort required to carry out each one.

 ## Project lifecycle
 The below diagram highlights the different phases of the lifecycle of a Generative AI project.
 In the rest of this section we will go over each phase.